ibkevg/ibkevg.github.io/blog/_posts/2023-04-05-Rust-to-unsafe-or-not-to-unsafe.md

 Given this, a reasonable concern when considering whether to use Rust is if the Rust community has written software similar enough to what you intend to write that you will not be getting into uncharted, science project level, territory and need to create new kinds of `unsafe` wrappers or even language features?

 There's no easy answer to this short of simply doing some experiments and trying it out for yourself.

-A quick web search will reveal an enormous amount of enthusiasm for Rust, however, it's useful to contrast this with more sober criticism.
+A quick web search will reveal an enormous amount of enthusiasm, however, it's useful to contrast this with more sober criticism.
 The following is an interesting analysis written in 2018 that describes many of the early pain points and refinements that were introduced to address them: [*Things Rust Doesn't Let You Do*](https://medium.com/@GolDDranks/things-rust-doesnt-let-you-do-draft-f596a3c740a5).
 Interestingly, a number of items that were identified then are still issues today.
 More recently, 2023, we find non-trivial pain points do still exist: [*When Rust Hurts*](https://mmapped.blog/posts/15-when-rust-hurts.html).

+On the thing to notice about Rust's evolution is that it shifts focus over time as adoption increases in various application domains.
+Here is the glossy brochure version: [https://www.rust-lang.org/what](https://www.rust-lang.org/what)

+**Command Line Tools**
+Some of the earliest applications written in Rust were command line tools which I think is a reflection of Rust adoption by hobbyists. `ripgrep` is a fairly well known product of this era and it's pretty easy to find others.
+For example, this list is a start: [Rust Command Line Utilities](https://github.com/sts10/rust-command-line-utilities).

 **Web Services**
-A good example is how the Rust community has put significant amounts of energy towards the needs of back-end web services by the introduction of `async` and associated gear. `async` is an increasingly common language feature used, for example, to reduce resource consumption by threads in large web servers.
-In Rust's case, adding this feature within the constraints of memory safety has been a complex ongoing effort since 2019 and is still under going refinement and improved integration with the rest of the language (e.g. async functions in traits are expected to be stabilized in 2023.)
-But how mature is it and how complex is it to use?
-Consider this 2022 article, written by an experienced Rust programmer: [Rust Is Hard, Or: The Misery of Mainstream Programming](https://hirrolot.github.io/posts/rust-is-hard-or-the-misery-of-mainstream-programming.html)
+Back-end web services were addressed in part by the introduction of `async` and associated gear. `async` is an increasingly common language feature used, for example, to reduce resource consumption by threads in large web servers.
+In Rust's case, adding this feature within the constraints of memory safety has been a complex ongoing effort since 2019 and is still under going refinement to reduce pain points and improve integration with the full language (e.g. async functions in traits are expected to be stabilized in 2023.)
+But given all this time, how mature is it and how complex is it to use?
+Consider this 2022 article, written by an experienced Rust programmer: [Rust Is Hard, Or: The Misery of Mainstream Programming](https://hirrolot.github.io/posts/rust-is-hard-or-the-misery-of-mainstream-programming.html).
+Also this: [When to use Rust and when to use Go](https://blog.logrocket.com/when-to-use-rust-when-to-use-golang)

-**Embedded**
+**OS and Embedded**
 Recently, the door has been opened for Rust to used to write Linux drivers.
 Microsoft is doing the same: [*Microsoft is Rewriting Parts of the Windows Kernel in Rust*](https://www.thurrott.com/windows/282471/microsoft-is-rewriting-parts-of-the-windows-kernel-in-rust) This will likely lead the embedded community to drive Rust enhancements and smooth out rough edges.
 For a more cautious perspective, consider: [Rust: A Critical Retrospective](https://www.bunniestudios.com/blog/?p=6375).

 # Final Thoughts

+As adoption by the communities in various development domains grows, so too does Rust's suitability for and usability in those domains.

 If memory safety bugs form the bulk of the bugs historically in your bug tracking system or tend to be the ones that have had the most serious repercussions, then Rust will help you by putting it’s thumb on the scale as you code to reduce/eliminate these kinds of problems.
-The cost to you will be constraints that you will be have to get used to/live with and some of these constraints will be the somewhat artificial/arbitrary consequence of the language design team not yet figuring out how to relax these constraints or not having time.
-If memory safety bugs are *not* a dominant source of defects in your team, the decision becomes more complex.
+This of course, was the case for the Mozilla Firefox web browser, the project that lead to the creation of Rust.
+The cost to you will be proveability constraints that you will be have to get used to/live with and some of these constraints will be the somewhat artificial/arbitrary consequence of the language design team not yet figuring out how to relax these constraints or not having time.

-(... to be cont'd)
+If memory safety bugs are *not* a dominant source of defects in your system, the decision becomes more complex.
+Adoption of Rust for business or mission critical projects should be done cautiously and with eyes wide open.
+Perhaps, preceded by pilot projects to evaluate whether it's pain points are serious issues in your environment or not.

 # Appendix